OlegBilas/rent-car-ukraine/README.en.md

 ### Add to favorites

-Click on the icon `heart` will add the selected car to the favorites catalog cars on the page `Favorites`.
+Click on the icon `heart` will add the car to the favorites catalog cars on the page `Favorites`.

 ![Adding to favorites](./assets/add-to-favorites.jpeg)